 2. Adonais: An Elegy on the Death of John Keats by Percy Bysshe Shelley

 Shelley’s striking elegy reflecting on the death of poet John Keats’ battle with tuberculosis provided the striking line, (Adonais) “is not dead/ He hath awakened from the dream of life.”
 The poem cements the memory of Keats in Shelley’s memory as a beautiful, eternal being, despite his frail human form.
+You might also find our guide on how to write an obituary helpful.

 3. In Memory of W.B.
 Yeats by W.H.
 Auden